-Have students and staff sign the No Place for Hate pledge as proof of their commitment to doing their part to make your school No Place for Hate.
+Have students and staff sign the No Place for Hate pledge (see page 16) that confirms their commitment to participate in making your school No Place for Hate.
 The signing can be done in a variety of ways, including online.